-Since summer 2021, the West of England AHSN has been supporting several projects to implement FeNO testing in primary care.
+The West of England AHSN has been supporting several projects to implement FeNO testing in primary care.
 FeNO (fractional exhaled nitric oxide) is a point of care test to measure type two inflammation in airways, which augments and supports the accuracy of asthma diagnosis.
-This innovation aims to improve patient care and outcomes by more effective diagnosis of asthma.
+The test aims to improve patient care and outcomes by more effective diagnosis of asthma.
 The AHSN has been working to improve the use of FeNO testing as part of the Rapid Uptake Product Programme.

-To illustrate how FeNO testing has been used to improve diagnosis of asthma in the West of England, reduce referrals to secondary care and improve patient care, we’ve been working with frontline primary care clinicians to capture some brief patient stories:
+To illustrate how FeNO testing has been used to improve diagnosis of asthma in the West of England; reduce referrals to secondary care and improve patient care, we’ve been working with primary care clinicians to capture some brief patient stories:

 Patient story one: Female, aged 50